-"Donnie brings decades of leadership experience in both state government and the military to his new role at the Department of Veterans Services," said Gov. Lujan Grisham.
+"Donnie brings decades of leadership experience in both state government and the military to his new role at the Department of Veterans Services," said Gov. Lujan Grisham upon appointing him to the post.
 "As a native New Mexican, a veteran, and a well-respected public servant, his background with both the constituents he serves and the intricacies of state government services will be invaluable.
 I am grateful for his continued service and look forward to what he will accomplish at the department."

-Secretary-Designate Quintana has several decades of experience in public service.
+Secretary Quintana has several decades of experience in public service.
 He most recently served as the local government division director for the state Department of Finance and Administration, where he played an integral role in the establishment of the Emergency Rental Assistance Program, which managed the distribution of over \$200 million in emergency rental assistance funds.

-Secretary-Designate Quintana also previously served for 20 years at the state Economic Development Department in various leadership roles.
+He previously served for 20 years at the state Economic Development Department in various leadership roles.

-He also served nearly three decades with the New Mexico National Guard in a variety of leadership positions.
-Among his most notable were as brigade commander, chief of staff, and in a deployment to Afghanistan as executive officer and corps commander/senior mentor for the Afghan National Army as part of Operation Enduring Freedom.
+The native of Pecos also served nearly three decades with the New Mexico National Guard in a variety of leadership positions.
+Among his most notable roles were as brigade commander, chief of staff, and in a deployment to Afghanistan as executive officer and corps commander/senior mentor for the Afghan National Army as part of Operation Enduring Freedom.

-The native of Pecos, NM, earned a Bachelor of Arts degree in Economics, with a minor in Economics, from New Mexico State University, and is also a graduate of the Inter-American Defense College at Fort Lesley McNair in Washington, D.C.
+Secretary Quintans earned a Bachelor of Arts degree in Economics from New Mexico State University, and is also a graduate of the Inter-American Defense College at Fort Lesley McNair in Washington, D.C.

-"I am extremely humbled and honored to be able to serve New Mexico veterans and their families.
-I am committed to ensuring we honor their dedicated service to our country and state by advocating on their behalf and supporting them and their families in every way possible."
+"I am extremely humbled and honored to be able to serve New Mexico veterans and their families," he said upon his confirmation.
+"I am committed to ensuring we honor their dedicated service to our country and state by advocating on their behalf and supporting them and their families in every way possible."